CaptainAsbestos/class-notes/peace-conflict/2-rapprochement/xia-rapprochement-notes.md

 ## \sc Concluding Thoughts

 It is often remarked that only Nixon could have gone to China, but it is just as true that only Máo could have welcomed him.
 Only at the fever pitch of Cultural Revolution could Máo have commanded the authority to make nice with the imperialists and silence any dissent.
 Whence the Western narrative, then, that there were Elites within the CCP who opposed rapprochement?
-Because it's a convenient myth for the Americans -- it forces everyone, from hardline McCarthyists to doves, to take the relationship seriously.
-In the two-level game theory which Putnam developed, if the other side isn't even negotiating amongst themselves, that changes how our side negotiates with itself.
+Because it\'s a convenient myth for the Americans --\ it forces everyone, from hardline McCarthyists to doves, to take the relationship seriously.
+In the two-level game theory which Putnam developed, if the other side isn\'t even negotiating amongst themselves, that changes how our side negotiates with itself.

 Had there been significant pushback to rapprochement from radical leftists in the CCP, that evidence would have been produced or fabricated to buttress Máo\'s authority.
 No such evidence has been revealed or fabrications invented.
 No doubt that this was because the legitimacy of radical leftism during the Cultural Revolution stemmed from Máo himself, nullifying its logic.
 Furthermore, there is little reason to believe that Lín had gone rogue by the time he met his end, no matter how strange the circumstances.
 Lín\'s domain was military policy, not diplomacy, and he was keenly aware of that fact.
 He disliked interacting with foreigners and deferred to Máo at every point.
-Rather than feeling alienated by being cut-out of foreign policy, personal testimonies from those who knew him best suggests that this was was his preference.
+Rather than feeling alienated by being cut-out of foreign policy, personal testimonies from those who knew Lín best suggests that this was was his preference.

 Xià argues that this historically unsubstantiated narrative arises from a misapplication of Western political models to Chinese politics.
 Collective decision making has always been acknowledge as an effective practice in Chinese politics, acknowledged even by internal CIA and state department memoranda.
 The sectarian rhetoric of the Cultural Revolution was most likely nothing more than rhetoric, at least with regard to foreign policy.